dchristian3188/dchristian3188.github.io/_drafts/Troubleshooting DSC.md

 ### Debug the Method

 I double check my breakpoint is place on the method and then run the method from my object.
-At this point its my traditional debugging experience.
+At this point its the traditional debugging experience.
 Here's what the code would look like to execute the ```Test``` method and restore my ```VerbosePreference```.